Jeremy hopes the Force is with him as he pursues a forensics career in the swamps of Louisiana.

 Weaknesses: Aging build leads to faulty systems

-A light freighter, the Millennium Falcon is large enough to sport technical advantages over starships like the X-Wing but small enough to outrun cruisers and participate in dogfights.
+A light freighter, the Millennium Falcon is large enough to sport technical advantages over starships like the X-Wing, but small enough to outrun cruisers and participate in dogfights.
 Though often viewed as a "piece of junk" by onlookers, the Falcon proves its mettle with speed, maneuverability, and several modifications like a cloaking system and laser turret.
-It was also instrumental in the destruction of both Death Stars. and it's design allows for a pilot and copilot to work in tangent.
+It was also instrumental in the destruction of both Death Stars.
+Its design allows for a pilot and copilot to work in tangent.
 Just don't count on its hyperdrive to always function flawlessly.

 With the passing of Han in The Force Awakens, we'll see what the future holds for his beloved ship.

 As new Star Wars movies release, they continue to prove that some of the series' most thrilling moments originate from space combat as well as the more-renowned lightsaber duels.
 Thankfully, with the debut of a variety of skilled pilots like Poe Dameron, we can expect to see more spectacular airborne adventures for years to come.

 But for now, as we eagerly await more starship battles in the galaxy far far away, vote for your favorite spacecraft and I'll see you at our next Star Wars countdown!